-Cumulative exam scores + (assignment points x = 10) = raw score
+Cumulative exam scores + (assignment points x 10) = raw score

 Because exams are worth up to 100 points and assignments up to 4 points each, the maximum raw score is 500.
-10 raw points (2% of the raw point total) are deducted for each missed weekly interaction.
+10 raw points (2% of the raw point total) may be deducted for each missed weekly interaction.
 4 raw points (0.8% of the raw point total) are deducted for each day of an extension beyond the course deadline.
-Extra credit may be available for certain in-class activities as may be announced by the instructor.